 “While increasing the cap on insured mortgages to $1.5 million will still keep actual houses out of reach for any non-wealthy buyers, desperate working millennials can finally afford one of the thousands of sub-standard investment condos that are currently glutting the market,” Freeland added.
 “You’re welcome.”

-By allowing first time homebuyers to access 30 year amortizations, Freeland notes this will benefit young Canadians who could only afford to rent, “especially those poor sons of bitches in major like and Vancouver.”
+By allowing first time homebuyers to access 30 year amortizations, Freeland notes this will benefit young Canadians who could only afford to rent, “especially those poor sons of bitches in major cities like Toronto and Vancouver.”

-“Well actually, prices are creeping up in as well,” noted Freeland.
+“Well actually, prices are creeping up in Montreal as well,” noted Freeland.
 “And even Halifax is seeing prices climb way out of whack with what anyone can afford.”
-Freeland went on to reassure renters that they can now just scarcely afford to enter the bottom rung of the property ladder by purchasing “one of those 450 sq ft condos that seem to keep getting built everywhere.”
+Freeland went on to reassure renters that they can now just scarcely afford to enter the bottom rung of the property ladder by purchasing “one of those 450 sq ft luxury condos that seem to keep getting built everywhere.”

 “People always ask, ‘who are these terrible tiny condos actually for’, well, it turns out they’re for you.”